cancodecc/cancodecc.github.io/about.markdown

 permalink: /about/
 ---

-Developed by [YAM AI Machinery](https://www.yam.ai), Can Code is a project that delivers software development tutorials to help people learning programming.
+Developed by [YAM AI Machinery](https://www.yam.ai), Can Code is a project aiming deliver programming tutorials to help people learn software development.